My Thyroid Story

 Publié par Ben White le

-On the weekends, I slept in till noon, got out of bed to have a bite of breakfast and would go back to bed until 4 in the afternoon.
+On the weekends, I slept until noon, got out of bed to have a bite of breakfast, and would go back to bed until 4 in the afternoon.
 I could only stay up with my fiancé for a little while in the early evenings, just to go back to bed around 8.
 This went on for months.
 At some point, he even asked me if I enjoyed my weekends and I distinctly remember saying “well of course, that’s when I get to sleep in.”
 During those days, he liked to tease me, saying I was the human equivalent of a sloth.
-[I did not find that amusing].
+I did not find that amusing.

 After a few additional tests, I learned that my Thyroid Stimulating Hormone (TSH) level was hovering in the mid-thirties.
-And so, I received my diagnosis of insufficient thyroid function called hypothyroidism.
-And what a difference a little bit of levothyroxine (synthetic thyroid hormone replacement) did for me!
-I felt like a new person!
+And so, I received my diagnosis of insufficient thyroid function — hypothyroidism.
+And what a difference a little bit of levothyroxine (synthetic thyroid hormone replacement) made!
+I felt like a new person.

 No Known Cause

 Who knows why I developed hypothyroidism.
-In most cases, the medical community agrees that causes of hypothyroidism are idiopathic, meaning without a known cause.
-In retrospect, thyroid disease is not all that uncommon for someone who grew up 200-some miles away from Chernobyl or for a young woman taking birth control pills .
-I can’t change my past.
-But what I can focus on right now is making sure I take levothyroxine in the morning on an empty stomach and monitoring thyroid function regularly.
+In most cases, the medical community agrees that causes of hypothyroidism are idiopathic — meaning without a known cause.
+In retrospect, thyroid disease is not uncommon for someone who grew up 200-some miles away from Chernobyl, or for a young woman taking birth control pills.
+I cannot change my past.
+But what I can focus on now is taking levothyroxine in the morning on an empty stomach and monitoring thyroid function regularly.

-Although I felt much better shortly after initiating thyroid replacement, it took me years to feel like I’ve regained that vigor or zest for life.
-My endocrinologist tells me that’s normal.
-At the time of my diagnosis, the accepted reference range for normal serum TSH went up to 10 mIU/L. For me personally, being closer to 10 meant that I would get out of bed in the morning, no problem, but I also fatigued easily, mentally and physically, not completely wiped out, but sufficiently lethargic.
-It took some time for my medication dosage, TSH levels and symptoms to achieve their optimal balance, where I felt best.
+Although I felt much better shortly after initiating thyroid replacement, it took me years to feel like I had regained that vigour and zest for life.
+At the time of my diagnosis, the accepted reference range for normal serum TSH went up to 10 mIU/L. For me personally, being closer to 10 meant that I would get out of bed in the morning without difficulty, but I also fatigued easily — mentally and physically — not completely wiped out, but sufficiently lethargic.
+It took time for my medication dosage, TSH levels and symptoms to achieve their optimal balance.

-In the third National Health and Nutrition Examination Survey (NHANES III, 1988-1994), of 17,353 people evaluated, 80.8% had a serum TSH below 2.5 mIU/L with a mean serum TSH of 1.50 mIU/L .
-For women trying to become or already pregnant, the American Thyroid Association recommends TSH intervals to be 0.2-2.5 mIU/L , while other reports recommend the TSH cutoff to be less than 2.5 mIU/L to control depressive symptoms .
-Surely enough, when I got pregnant, my levothyroxine dosage was doubled right away, and my TSH levels were monitored on a regular basis.
+In the third National Health and Nutrition Examination Survey (NHANES III), of 17,353 people evaluated, 80.8% had a serum TSH below 2.5 mIU/L with a mean serum TSH of 1.50 mIU/L. For women trying to conceive or already pregnant, the American Thyroid Association recommends TSH intervals of 0.2–2.5 mIU/L. When I got pregnant, my levothyroxine dosage was doubled right away and my TSH levels were monitored regularly.

 In many cases, measuring TSH alone to diagnose hypothyroidism is not enough.
-Free T4 and Free T3 measurements when low alongside a normal TSH may still suggest hypothyroidism.
-Elevated thyroid peroxidase (TPO) antibodies typically indicate autoimmune thyroiditis (Hashimoto’s disease), a condition in which the body produces antibodies that attack the thyroid gland.
-The levels of these antibodies in blood can help diagnose this condition and indicate the extent of the disease.
-Lastly, thyroglobulin, a protein concentrated in the thyroid gland that is rich in iodine-bound tyrosine to ensure formation of thyroid hormone, can show up in the bloodstream at elevated levels when iodine status is very low .
+Free T4 and Free T3 measurements, when low alongside a normal TSH, may still suggest hypothyroidism.
+Elevated thyroid peroxidase (TPO) antibodies typically indicate autoimmune thyroiditis (Hashimoto’s disease) — a condition in which the body produces antibodies that attack the thyroid gland.
+Lastly, thyroglobulin can show up in the bloodstream at elevated levels when iodine status is very low.

 Conclusions